 in Lafayette, Louisiana

 Construction projects are usually capital intensive.
 To protect their investments, the parties involved in a construction project will enter into a legally-binding agreement, indicating terms and outlining what to expect.
 If one party defaults on any of its contractual obligations or fails to deliver expected results under the agreement, a contract dispute may arise.

 According to the ARCADIS Global Construction Disputes Report of 2019, about 30% of construction projects end in a dispute.
 If you’re involved in a contract dispute with a construction vendor or if you are thinking about filing a breach of contract claim against another construction business, you need to consult with an experienced Louisiana construction law attorney for effective guidance.

-At J. Clay LeJeune, Attorney at Law, LLC, we are dedicated to offering knowledgeable legal guidance, advocacy, and comprehensive representation to clients in their breach of contract claims.
+At LeJeune & Associates, we are dedicated to offering knowledgeable legal guidance, advocacy, and comprehensive representation to clients in their breach of contract claims.
 As your legal counsel, we will evaluate every detail of your case, examine the terms of the original contract, and outline an effective strategy to pursue your case and help you achieve a favorable outcome.